 The Foundation and the District are organizations affiliated through common members of their respective Boards.
 The Foundation provides grants to the District for supporting projects such as the museum exhibits and restoration projects.
-The total amounts provided to the District during the year ended December 31, 2019 was \$314,620.
+The total amounts provided to the District during the years ended December 31, 2020 and 2019 was \$898,922 and 314,620, respectively, and included in grants in the above tables..